anujluthra/barcode-generator/README.markdown

         BARCODE_ANY
         BARCODE_NO_CHECKSUM

-for more information on Gbarcode visit http://gbarcode.rubyforge.org/rdoc/index.html
+for more information on Gbarcode visit [rubyforge home of gbarcode](http://gbarcode.rubyforge.org/rdoc/index.html)